streamnative/mop/README.md

 # MQTT on Pulsar (MoP)

 MQTT-on-Pulsar (aka MoP) is developed to support MQTT protocol natively on Apache Pulsar.
+Currently, only 3.1.1 supported.

 ## Get started